dojo/docs/dojo/hitch.rst

       func();
     </script>

-  firebug should output "bar".
+Firebug should output "bar".

 Providing Arguments
 -------------------

+You can also provide arguments to the function you're calling.
+Here's an example:

 .. code-example::
   :type: inline

-  You can also provide arguments to the function you're calling.
-Here's an example:

   .. javascript::